 Different goals, different training

 Whether you want to shave seconds off your 100m PB or run a marathon, different goals require lots of hard work but different training.
-For distance runners looking to improve their speed, long slow runs for endurance and distance, fast interval training for general speed and longer but faster runs such as Running workouts like Shu should be the main components of training.
+For distance runners looking to improve their speed, long slow runs for endurance and distance, fast interval training for general speed and longer but faster runs should be the main components of training.
 These will ensure better speed over long distances.
 Sprinters will have to keep sprinting, work on strength training and improving coordination.